kenmuse/gh-actions-and-ghcr/README.md

 # Deploying to GitHub Container Registry
 This sample shows how to build and publish an image to GitHub Container Registry (GHCR).
 It uses the same sample Python application as the [ACR sample](https://github.com/kenmuse/gh-actions-and-acr).
 The image contains a minimal, Flash-based web application.
-Each version built will include the `latest` tag.
+The base image is pulled from DockerHub.

+*Release* versions will include the version tag, and the the most recent release will be tagged with `latest`.
+The most recent manually built images will be tagged with the branch name (`main`).
+All builds will have the SHA256 identifier.
+These display in GitHub as 'untagged".
+The images are signed, so an additional .sig is uploaded with each image.

 > **Note**
 > The workflow uses Actions that are not certified by GitHub.
 They are provided by third-parties and are governed by
 > separate terms of service, privacy policy, and support documentation.

+## Packages and Pulling
+The image is pushed to the repository packages and visible there.
+It is also stored at the organization level.
+The images can have fine-grained permissions applied at the organization level.
+This allows image permissions to be assigned to teams and individuals (in addition to repo-based permissions).

+The default `pull` command shown by GitHub is incorrect and will pull the container's signature metadata (.sig).
+To pull an image, use the appropriate tag instead.
+This will be `main` (latest manual build), `latest` (latest release build), or a specific release version.

 ## Local Testing
 To pull an image and use it in a local environment, you will need to make sure you have installed Docker (or Docker Desktop).